 Superspreader Sunday?
-Experts worry Super Bowl could trigger coronavirus explosion.
+Experts worry Super Bowl parties could trigger coronavirus explosion.

-“I can’t say it seriously enough: I want everyone who is celebrating this Sunday’s game to be back next year, and that means not allowing 2,000 more Kansas Citians to die,” Kansas City Mayor Quinton Lucas said in an interview.
-“I’m a lifelong fan of the Chiefs, but I am more of a fan of peoples’ families sticking around and staying alive.”
+“I can’t say it seriously enough: I want everyone who is celebrating this Sunday’s game to be back next year, and that means not allowing 2,000 more Kansas Citians to die,” Kansas City, Mo., Mayor Quinton Lucas said in an interview.
+“I’m a lifelong fan of the Chiefs, but I am more of a fan of people’s families sticking around and staying alive.”

-In addition to a traditional wager of local items, Lucas and Tampa Mayor Jane Castor this year joined forces for a public service announcement, donning face masks and pleading with residents to celebrate safely.
+In addition to a traditional wager of local items, Lucas and Tampa Mayor Jane Castor this year joined forces for a public service announcement, donning masks and pleading with residents to celebrate safely.

-Already, though, there are signs a pandemic-weary public may not heed yet another call to forego tradition.
+Already, though, there are signs a pandemic-weary public may not heed yet another call to forgo tradition.
 In the host city of Tampa, parties are being planned with performances by top musical acts.
 In Kansas City, news that no parade would follow a potential Chiefs victory drew a backlash from officials in a neighboring county.

 A quarter of Americans plan to attend a Super Bowl party, a recent Seton Hall Sports Poll found.

-That’s worrisome to some health experts, who note that other events celebrated with widespread get-togethers, such as Memorial Day, the Fourth of July and Thanksgiving, have been accompanied by a jump in infections.
-Although cases are trending down across the nation and vaccinations underway, caseloads remain high and most Americans have not yet been inoculated.
+That is worrisome to some health experts who note that other events celebrated with widespread get-togethers, such as Memorial Day, the Fourth of July and Thanksgiving, have been accompanied by a jump in infections.
+Although cases are trending down across the nation and vaccinations are underway, caseloads remain high and most Americans have not yet been inoculated.
 Meanwhile, the variants, which are suspected to be more transmissible, provide new cause for concern if people are gathering with others.

 Indoor Super Bowl parties are “creating a perfect environment to accelerate new transmission chains, because that person gets infected, doesn’t realize it, sees their parents,” said David Rubin, director of the PolicyLab at Children’s Hospital of Philadelphia.